 For more information about the governance of our union, its code of ethics and democratic practices, management of dues and the operations of various committees and councils, please refer to the Unifor Constitution online.

 Unifor recognizes the valuable contribution of equity-seeking groups within the union.
-Aboriginal workers, LGBTQ, workers of colour, women, workers with disabilities, young workers and others, bring to the union inspiration and diversity that makes us a better union.
+Indigenous and Black workers, LGBTQ, workers of colour, women, workers with disabilities, young workers and others, bring to the union inspiration and diversity that makes us a better union.